 Further developments in the treatment of rotator cuff disease include newer arthroscopic surgical techniques.
 These allow more secure repairs that may improve the rate of tendon healing.
 Years ago, arthroscopes were used for exploratory diagnostic purposes, but currently the shoulder joint can be extensively repaired without opening up the shoulder joint.
 Frayed connective tissue can be excised with a suction driven blade assembly and tightened up with microwave emitting tool.
 Bone spurs can be ground off while the debris is suctioned out of the joint, and anchors can be inserted into bone and connective tissue can be connected to it.
 These days there are few limitations to what arthroscopic rotator cuff surgery can provide and many conditions can be fixed while performing the inital procedure, for example a rotator cuff may be repaired during a arthroscopic capsular release or vise-versa.

 Considering Arthroscopic Rotator Cuff Repair?
-Consult with a All Star Orthopedic surgeon today!
+Consult with a Orthopedic surgeon near you today!
 817-375-5200

 Rotator cuff rips can develop as a result of acute trauma, such as a fall or lifting a large object, or as a result of progressive deterioration.
 Rotator cuff tears can also be caused by repetitive overhead activities, aging, and certain medical disorders.

 What are the symptoms of a rotator cuff tear?

 Shoulder pain, weakness, reduced range of motion, trouble lifting or reaching upward, and a clicking or popping feeling in the shoulder are all common symptoms.
 The pain may be exacerbated at night or during specific motions.